 I’m a lefty.
 No, I’m not left-handed.
 But I do sit on the left side of my piano students.
 Why?
 Because I’ve always done so.
 Likely because my piano teacher did so.
 Likely because her neurotic dog needed to be let out at 5-minute intervals and the door was on that side of her piano.
 We get into habits for crazy reasons.

 Can 5 Feet Make a Difference To Your Piano Students’ Technique?

 As you know I’m always looking for ways to change up my teaching, and so I started changing up where I sit and where I stand during a piano lesson.
 I just wanted to see if it had any sort of impact on my piano students’ playing.
-For a couple of weeks I switched sides, stood behind, stood beside and moved myself away from the piano completely.
+For a couple of weeks, I switched sides, stood behind, stood beside, and moved away from the piano completely.
 My students eyed me with nothing less than complete suspicion.